UWASL/NIFTY/README.md

-Hermes
+Nifty
 =======

-Hermes is a transparent communication layer that masks partial network partitions.
+Nifty is a transparent communication layer that masks partial network partitions.
 Partial partitions are a special kind of network partitions that divides the cluster into three groups of nodes (group 1, 2, and 3) such that groups 1 and 2 are disconnected from each other while nodes in group 3 can communicate with all cluster nodes (See figure below).
-Hermes follows a peer-to-peer design in which every node in the cluster runs a Hermes process.
+Nifty follows a peer-to-peer design in which every node in the cluster runs a Nifty process.
 These processes collaborate in monitoring cluster connectivity.
-When Hermes detects a partial partition, it detours the traffic around the partition through intermediate nodes (e.g., nodes in group 3 in the figure).
+When Nifty detects a partial partition, it detours the traffic around the partition through intermediate nodes (e.g., nodes in group 3 in the figure).

 ![pnp](pnp.png?raw=true)

 Setup
 -------

-In order to use Hermes, you need to have OVS installed already, with a bridge called br0.
+In order to use Nifty, you need to have OVS installed already, with a bridge called br0.
 To do that, you can use the following commands (make sure to replace **$INTERFACE_NAME** and **$IP_ADDRESS** with their actual vales):

 ```bash
 $ sudo apt-get update